 - Have more choice about how they respond to life’s challenges.

 Face to face groups meet for 2-2.5 hours once a week over the 8 week period, with a maximum of 12 participants.

 Telephone groups are connected through a teleconference coordinated by Cancer Council Queensland.
 These sessions run for 90 minutes once a week over the 8 week period, with a maximum of 8 participants.

 Participants in both groups are expected to commit to a daily meditation practice for the duration of the program.

 The nature of this program means, like any psychological therapy, it may not be helpful or the right fit for everyone.
 Because of this, if you are interested in attending one of our groups we would like to talk with you further.
-To express your interest please call Cancer Council 13 11 20 who will refer you to our Cancer Counselling Service.

 While there are no fees for our services, there may be ways you could help us to continue our work via a small donation.